FlyingMatrix/tiny-nerf/README.md

-# Tiny Version of View Synthesis with Neural Radiance Fields (Tiny-NeRF)
+# Tiny-NeRF
-A tiny version of tensorflow implementation of View Synthesis with Neural Radiance Fields (Tiny-NeRF)
+A tiny version of View Synthesis with Neural Radiance Fields (Tiny-NeRF) implemented with tensorflow